Community Impact Officer, Health and Well-Being and Essential Needs

 For more than a century, United Way of Central Iowa (UWCI) has played a unique role in bringing together people and organizations from every corner of central Iowa to create and implement initiatives that address the community's most pressing needs.
 UWCI has purposely leaned into its expertise and has sought out the expertise of others in the community to ensure lasting impact.
 Growth and adaptation plus tried-and-true strategies are helping the organization to dig deep and foster an equitable, engaged, and empowered community.

-Today, UWCI has 53 employees and approximately $35 million in net assets and is dedicated to authentically engaging nonprofits, businesses, elected officials, community leaders, and those with lived experiences to collaborate and implement long-lasting solutions.
+Today, UWCI has 50 employees and is dedicated to authentically engaging nonprofits, businesses, elected officials, community leaders, and those with lived experiences to collaborate and implement long-lasting solutions.
 UWCI remains committed to building upon its work to eliminate barriers and challenges for all central Iowans.
 Our overall strategy – United to Thrive – creates an imperative that all individuals in the community should not just survive but thrive.
 The United to Thrive five focus areas include Essential Needs, Early Childhood Success, Education Success, Economic Opportunity, and Health and Well-Being.
 See the link above for more information about our organization.

 Position Summary